pgjones/hypercorn/docs/how_to_guides/configuring.rst

 keep_alive_timeout         ``--keep-alive``              Seconds to keep inactive connections alive      5s
                                                          before closing.
-keyfile                    ``--keyfile``                 Path to the SSL key file. logconfig                  ``--log-config``              A Python logging configuration file.
+keyfile                    ``--keyfile``                 Path to the SSL key file. keyfile_password           ``--keyfile-password``        Password for the keyfile if the keyfile is
+                                                         password-protected.
+logconfig                  ``--log-config``              A Python logging configuration file.
 This       The logging ini format.
                                                          can be prefixed with 'json:' or 'toml:' to load the configuration from a file in that